 NTI’s training and placement fees cover the costs associated with job development and placement and assessment of the candidates we work with.
 For specific information regarding the fees for your particular agency, please contact the Director of VR Relations, Joseph Bousquet, via email or at 1-800-619-0111, EXT 316.

 No, however, NTI gives VR candidates and candidates referred to us through the Social Security Administration’s Ticket to Work program priority consideration for our training and placement services.
 As a non-profit disability organization, these sources of funding allow us to fulfill our mission of putting disabled Americans to work.
 As NTI truly does value its partnerships with the state VR agencies, we now give VR candidates priority access in applying for our jobs by notifying them at least two days in advance before the rest of our applicant pool.

-All applicants must first complete our online application through the NTI@Home website.
-For more information on the application process, please visit the Applying for a Job FAQ on the NTI@Home website.
+All applicants must first complete our online registration through the NTI@Home website.
+For more information on the registration process, please visit the Registering for Services FAQ on the NTI@Home website.